Our School History

 Immaculate Conception School opened its doors on September 12th, 1938.
 At that time, it accommodated 235 pupils in grades one to five.
 From the outset, ICS has been staffed by the Congregation of Saint Joseph of

 Brentwood.
 Sister Mary Osmund was the first principal.

 In October 1949, the enlargement of the building began.
 This included the cafeteria and auditorium.
-The present dedicated faculty of religious sisters and lay men and women holds masters and bachelors degress in the fields of education and other disciplines.
+The present dedicated faculty of religious sisters and lay men and women holds masters and bachelors degrees in education and other disciplines.

 As an integral part of Immaculate Conception Parish, which is staffed by the Passionist Congregation of priests, the school is a local landmark in the Jamaica Estates area.
-Presently, ICS serves 500 students from pre-kindergarten through eighth grade.
-ICS is justly proud of its graduates, many of whom have become professionals and leaders in this and other communities.
+Presently, ICS serves students ages three and four through NYC's UPK program.
+Students in Kindergarten through 8th grade are instructed according to NYS educational guidelines.
+ICCA is accredited by Cognia.
+ICS / ICCA is justly proud of its graduates, many of whom have become professionals and leaders in this and other communities.

 As we moved into the 1960s, our parish church was undergoing a massive renovation.
 The long awaited

 construction of the upper church began.
 It was dedicated on September 22, 1962 by Bishop McEntegart.

 The church is designed in the Romanesque style to accommodate 1,350 persons in the nave.